Del Taco

-Del Taco Restaurants, Inc. is an American fast food restaurant chain which specializes in American-style Mexican cuisine as well as American foods such as burgers, fries, and shakes.
-Del Taco is led by CEO John D. Cappasola, Jr., and is headquartered in Lake Forest, California.
-On December 6, 2021, Jack in the Box announced that it was acquiring Del Taco for $12.51 per share.
+Del Taco Restaurants, Inc. is an American fast food restaurant chain focused on a variety of tacos, burritos, French fries, and burgers.
+Del Taco is led by Brand President Tom Rose, and is headquartered in Lake Forest, California.
+On December 6, 2021, Jack in the Box announced it was acquiring Del Taco for $12.51 per share.
 The acquisition was finalized in March 2022.
-Del Taco has approximately 600 locations in 16 US states.
+Del Taco has approximately 595 locations in 18 US states.